MerkleBlue/defimath/README.md

 - Time to expiration
 - Risk-free interest rate
 - Volatility of the underlying asset
-Also, option can be call or put, so that can be 6th input.

-Calculating option price using math calculation can be expensive, so we can use pre-calculated values for the option price.
-We can use the pre-calculated values to get the option price for the given inputs.
+Calculating option price using math calculations that includes logarithms and standard normal distribution can be expensive when implemented in Solidity, so we can use pre-calculated values for the option price.

 ## Option Price Calculation